pingcap/tispark/docs/design/2022-03-21-delete-support.md

 ## Goals
 **Must have**
 - Support delete bypass TiDB and provide friendly API with spark SQL
 - Compatible with TiDB 4.x and 5.x

 **Nice to have**
 - Optimize the code in the write feature which can be reused.
 Because write and delete have similar logic.
 However, the code in the write is hard to reuse.
+- Auth for delete
 - User doc

 **Not Support**
 - Delete without WHERE clause
-- Don't support delete statement with subQuery
+- Delete with subQuery
+- Delete from partition table
+- Delete with Pessimistic Transaction Mode

 ## API
 Use spark SQL to execute delete in TiSpark.